SpikeThatMike/MicroORMSharp/README.md

     reference: "ReportingMySql",
     sqlConnection: "Server=localhost;Database=ReportingDb;User ID=app;Password=secret;Port=3306;",
     allowTableExtensions: false,
-    connectionTest: false //By default when adding an connection, MicroORMSharp will open a connection and close it to ensure the connection works, adding this stops that behaviour
+    connectionTest: false //By default when adding a connection, MicroORMSharp will open a connection and close it to ensure the connection works, adding this stops that behaviour
 );

 //Set the default